uadmin/uadmin/README.md

 ## Features

+- AB Testing System
-- API configuration
+- API Configuration
+- Approval System
 - Authentication and Permissions
 - Clean and sharp UI
 - Dashboard customization
+- Data Access API (dAPI)
 - Database schema migration
+- Error Handling
 - Export to Excel
 - Form and List customization
-- Image cropping
+- Image Cropping
 - IP address and port configuration
 - Log feature that keeps track of many things in your app
+- Metric System
 - Multilingual translation
 - MySQL Database Support
 - Offers FREE hosting for your app while you are developing by using a single command: uadmin publish